CTalvio/Ultrachromic/README.md

 ## Customization using multiple import lines

-To use the theme copy paste the lines below to "Dashboard>General>Custom CSS" and click save, it will apply immediately server-wide to all users on top of any theme they may be using.
-To remove the theme, clear the "Custom CSS" field and then click save. **NOTE: Theme may not work when using reverse proxy**, check the bottom section of this readme for more info.

 Ultrachromic is composed of multiple "parts" allowing you to theme only the parts you want, and to have some choice in how you want things themed.
-Simply add the one after the other, in the order they are listed here.
+Simply add one import after another, in the order they are listed here.
 Simply omit the options you do not want to use.

 <br />
 <br />